Ronald Jack

-Ronald Dyce Sadler Jack, PhD, D.Litt., FRSE (3 April 1941, in Ayr – 14 December 2016, in Edinburgh) was a scholar of Scottish literature and medieval literature and professor at the University of Edinburgh.
+Ronald Dyce Sadler Jack FRSE (3 April 1941, in Ayr – 14 December 2016, in Edinburgh) was a scholar of Scottish literature and medieval literature and professor at the University of Edinburgh.

 Education

-Jack studies at Ayr Academy and then at Glasgow University (1959-1964) where he achieved First Class Honours in English Language and Literature.
-He completed his PhD at the University of Edinburgh (1964-1968) under Professor Jack MacQueen on the topic "The Scottish Sonnet and Renaissance Poetry".
+Jack studied at Ayr Academy and then at Glasgow University (1959–1964) where he achieved First Class Honours in English Language and Literature.
+He completed his PhD at the University of Edinburgh (1964–1968) under Professor Jack MacQueen on the topic "The Scottish Sonnet and Renaissance Poetry".